grantila/already/README.md

 .then( delayChain( 100 ) )
 ```

-To always delay a chain, regardless of whether it resolved or rejected, use `finallyDelay`. **Note the triple dots**, and read more about `Finally` below...
+To always delay a chain, regardless of whether it was resolved or rejected, use `finallyDelay`. **Note the triple dots**, and read more about `Finally` below...

 ```ts
 import { finallyDelay } from 'already'